Islamic finance products, services and contracts: Hawala

-Each hawala transaction takes place entirely on the honour system, and since the system does not depend on the legal enforceability of claims, it can operate even in the absence of a legal and juridical environment.

-Hawaladars networks are often based on membership in the same family, village, clan, or ethnic group, and cheating is punished by effective ex-communication and "loss of honour"—leading to severe economic hardship.
-Hawaladars are often small traders who work at Hawala as a sideline or moonlighting operation.

-Hawala is based on a short term, discountable, negotiable, promissory note (or bill of exchange) called "Hundi".
+Hawala brokers often operate other small businesses.
+Their networks draw on family, ethnic and village ties and rely more on personal trust than on legal documents.
 The Hawala debt is transferred from one debtor to another.
 After the debt is transferred to the second debtor, the first debtor is free from his/her obligation.

 As illustrated in the box to the right, (1) a customer (A, left-hand side) approaches a hawala broker (X) in one city and gives a sum of money (red arrow) that is to be transferred to a recipient (B, right-hand side) in another, usually foreign, city.
 Along with the money, he usually specifies something like a password that will lead to the money being paid out (blue arrows).
 (2b) The hawala broker X calls another hawala broker M in the recipient's city, and informs M about the agreed password, or gives other disposition instructions of the funds.
 Then, the intended recipient (B), who also has been informed by A about the password (2a), now approaches M and tells him the agreed password (3a).
 If the password is correct, then M releases the transferred sum to B (3b), usually minus a small commission.
 X now basically owes M the money that M had paid out to B; thus M has to trust X's promise to settle the debt at a later date.
 Transactions may completed in as little as 15 minutes.